Cray-HPE/docs-csm/operations/security_and_authentication/Change_the_LDAP_Server_IP_Address_for_Existing_LDAP_Server_Content.md

 Follow the steps in only one of the sections below:

-Follow the steps in only one of the sections below:

 - [Use the Keycloak administration console UI](#use-the-keycloak-administration-console-ui)
 - [Use the Keycloak REST API](#use-the-keycloak-rest-api)